basonjui/hexagon-grid-system/README.md

 In geometryapi, the class Hexagon holds several properties, however, the most important ones are:

-- centroid: the center of the hexagon, which represent a pair of WGS84 coordinates (longitude, latitude).
+- `centroid`: the center of the hexagon, which represent a pair of WGS84 coordinates (longitude, latitude).
-- circumradius: the radius of the circumcircle, which is the radius of the circle that passes through all of the vertices of the hexagon.
+- `circumradius`: the radius of the circumcircle, which is the radius of the circle that passes through all of the vertices of the hexagon.
-- inradius: the radius of the incircle, which is the radius of the circle that is tangent to each of the sides of the hexagon.
+- `inradius`: the radius of the incircle, which is the radius of the circle that is tangent to each of the sides of the hexagon.
-- CCI: the index of the hexagon in the grid system defined by `CubeCoordinatesIndex` class.
+- `CCI`: the index of the hexagon in the grid system defined by `CubeCoordinatesIndex` class.

 ### Neighbors